michalmirowski/robotframework-browser-demo/README.md

 # Project structure

-Project is organized as an adaptation of [page object pattern](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html) in Robot Framework, utilizing its benefits of an easy split between technical and business layers.
+Project is organized as an adaptation of [page object pattern](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html) in Robot Framework, utilizing its ability to separate the technical and business layers.

 `resources` folder contains all locators and keywords defining actions to be taken on each page, `tests` - test suites, `data` - all test data put in a .yaml file for each page, easily maintainable/extendable.